 The City is currently preparing design guidelines that will impact how you care for, remodel, or possibly expand your home.
 We welcome your participation in this process as we strive to protect the character of our historic districts and provide excellent customer service to those seeking permits for a historic property.

-To date, the City has prepared draft Historic Guidelines for historic districts; Wilton, Minerva, Eliot Lane, and Brenner Place.
+To date, the City has prepared draft Historic Guidelines for historic districts: Belmont Heights, Hellman Street, Rose Park, Rose Park South, Brenner Place, Eliot Lane, Minerva, and Wilton.
 Click on the following links to view the draft design guidelines.

 Historic Preservation (562) 570-6194

 Design guidelines have been adopted for designated buildings to guide rehabilitation and additions, in order to retain the building's original design features and ensure compatibility between the new and the old.

 Known as The Secretary of the Interior's Standards for the Treatment of Historic Properties, they are used in local communities throughout the United States, as well as by the Long Beach Cultural Heritage Commission (CHC).
 The guidelines usually apply only to the exterior of historic buildings.
 Interiors are affected only if they are public areas or specially designated.

 Understanding and respect for the original materials and design, conservation of historic building elements, and a desire for architectural compatibility are the basis for rehabilitation standards.